Protect your iPhone from threats with Avast One

 Just to make that extra-clear: iPhone ransomware does not currently exist.
 Many people believe that iPhone ransomware is real, and cybercriminals prey on these misconceptions.
 Cybercriminals have successfully mimicked ransomware on Apple devices to con people into paying a “ransom”, and will probably continue to do so.
 Let’s dive into these “fake ransomware” techniques so you can learn to spot them and prevent becoming a victim of a ransomware attack.

 While there isn’t any iOS ransomware in the technical sense — as in, a type of malware that can encrypt your data or block your access to it unless you pay — there are ways that its effects can be simulated.
 In these cases, people fell for the scam and paid the ransom, even though their files weren’t ever encrypted to begin with.

-As always, your best defense against any online threat is a dedicated cybersecurity tool, such as Avast Mobile Security for iOS.
+As always, your best defense against any online threat is a dedicated cybersecurity tool, such as Avast One.
 Give your iPhone or iPad comprehensive protection against all the ways cybercriminals try to trick you into thinking you’ve been infected with iOS ransomware.

 Some cybercriminals were able to mimic ransomware in earlier versions of iOS with the use of scareware — a malware technique that attempts to frighten victims into taking a specific course of action.
 Usually, cybercriminals use scareware to coerce people into buying unwanted software, especially fake antivirus software, that may even be malware itself.